 - In five of seven countries, cash grant recipients own a larger quantity of livestock.
-This may indicate that households purchased more livestock, or that they have not needed to sell them when facing shocks.
+This may measure that households have purchased more livestock, or that they have not needed to sell them when facing shocks.
 This is not measured, but more cash income may also enable households to purchase ongoing inputs (e.g. feed, medicine) to keep livestock healthy. - In three of seven studies, the percentage of households owning any livestock increased.
-This means households were able to begin rearing livestock.
+This means households were able to enter livestock rearing.
 Purchasing livestock requires a large capital outlay, for which non-recipient households may struggle to save. - Livestock produce food directly and can assist with dietary diversity through milk and eggs.
-They also can act as a store of value enhancing risk-bearing capacity and can aid production by providing draught animal power, transport, and/or manure for cropping and fuel.
+They also can act as a store of value enhancing risk-bearing capacity and can aid production by providing draught animal power, transport and/or manure for cropping and fuel.

 2.2.5.
-Employment type
+Employment Type

-In theory, cash transfer programmes can reduce work because (1) there is an 'income effect': recipients use increased income to 'purchase' leisure or (2) individuals choose to work less because they fear losing their benefits ('disincentive effect').
-We have shown above that there is little income effect present except when programmes are targeted on the respondents' employment status.
+In theory, cash transfer programs can reduce work because (1) there is an "income effect": recipients use increased income to "purchase" leisure or (2) individuals choose to work less because they fear losing their benefits ("disincentive effect").
+We have shown above that there is little income effect present where programmes are not targeted based on the respondents' employment status.

-There is some evidence that grants which specifically exclude formal sector workers may prevent people from working in the formal sector, although they do not decrease the amount people work overall.
+There is some evidence that grants which specifically exclude formal sector workers may prevent people working in the formal sector, although they do not decrease the amount people work overall.
 Some Latin American cash grant programmes explicitly exclude formal sector workers.
 Studies of these programmes find a reduction in formal work among recipients, but also find no overall effect on work.
-Evidence is from Bolsa Familia in Brazil (de Brauw et al., 2015; Foguel & de Barros, 2010), the Plan de Atención Nacional a la Emergencia Social (PANES) programme in Uruguay (Amarante et al., 2011), and the Universal Child Allowance in Argentina (Garganta & Gasparini, 2015).
-There is additional evidence from Brazil's unemployment insurance system: increases in the duration of unemployment benefit eligibility increases the time taken by workers to get new formal sector jobs, but they spend some of that extra time working in the informal sector (Gerard & Gonzaga, 2021).
+Evidence is from Bolsa Familia in Brazil (de Brauw et al., 2015; Foguel & de Barros, 2010), the Plan de Atención Nacional a la Emergencia Social (PANES) program in Uruguay (Amarante et al., 2011), and the Universal Child Allowance in Argentina (Garganta & Gasparini, 2015).
+There is additional evidence from Brazil's unemployment insurance system: increases in the length of time workers are eligible for unemployment benefits causes them to take longer to get a new formal sector job but they spend some of that extra time working in the informal sector (Gerard & Gonzaga, 2021).